Greater-Toronto-Jiujitsu/Greater-Toronto-Jiujitsu.github.io/index.md

 [Kyoshi Neil, along with a number of his Black Belts](/Instructors), have produced some of the country’s finest young martial artists.
 As well as producing a number of Jiu-Jitsu champions, Greater Toronto Jiu-Jitsu can even boast that Carlos Newton, a former UFC Champion, is one of its Black Belt graduates!

 Our training facilities are world class!
-Greater Toronto Jiu-Jitsu classes are held 2 Hunters Point Drive, in Richmond Hill, Ontario.
+Greater Toronto Jiu-Jitsu classes are held at 2 Hunters Point Drive, in Richmond Hill, Ontario (very close to Yonge St. + Highway 7).
 Our facility boasts, two dojos (training halls), spacious change-rooms with showers, a pro shop, free wifi, and a welcoming reception area.

 ![CJJA LOGO](images/CJJAlogo.jpg){: width="120px"}{:class="imageleftphil"}